 2) Genomic sequence variants.

-a) What are various types of sequence variants: single nucleotide substitutions, small insertion and deletions, and larger structural variants.
+a) What are various types of sequence variants: single nucleotide substitutions, small insertion and deletions (indels), and larger structural variants (SVs).

 b) There are many differences in patterns of somatic variants and inherited germline variants: (i) A higher fraction of somatic variants contain large genomic rearrangements.
-Chromosomal aneuploidy is also often observed in cancer cells. (ii) Tumor heterogeneity makes interpretation of somatic variants more complicated. (iii) Various phenomena, such as kataegis 1112 and chromothripsis 13 are characteristic only of somatic cancer variants.
+Chromosomal aneuploidy is also often observed in cancer cells. (ii) Tumor heterogeneity makes interpretation of somatic variants more complicated. (iii) Various phenomena, such as kataegis 11, chromoplexy 12 and chromothripsis 13 are characteristic only of somatic cancer variants.

 3) Known cases of somatic variants playing a role in tumor development and growth.